Follow collaborators in a file

 Who can use this feature

-If you click on a person's avatar, you will enter Observation Mode.
+If you click on a person's avatar, you will begin to follow their view of the canvas of FigJam board.

 This allows you to follow along with their actions and track each movement they make in the canvas.
 This includes actions like zooming in on the canvas, or switching between pages.